-In the spring of 2016, Seattle Good Business Network received a grant from the Seattle Foundation, supported in part by J.P.
-Morgan Chase, to help create—as an antidote to the persistent, systemic economic inequity that plagues Seattle’s communities—a blueprint for a local economy that is equitable, diverse, and resilient.
+In the spring of 2016, Seattle Good Business Network laid the groundwork to create—as an antidote to the persistent, systemic economic inequity that plagues Seattle’s communities—a blueprint for a local economy that is equitable, diverse, and resilient.

 The People’s Economy Lab emerged.
-At its heart, the Lab is a core group of local economy leaders who are already working on the ground in innovative ways to localize the economy in service to our communities.
-The project convenes these leaders to create a shared vision and roadmap for a community-centered economy that works for everyone.
+At its heart, the Lab is a core set of ideas from local economy leaders who are already working on the ground in innovative ways to localize the economy in service to our communities.
+The project convened these leaders to create a shared vision and roadmap for a community-centered economy that works for everyone.

 What is a People’s Economy?

 A people’s economy puts put people and places first.
 It meets local needs, here and everywhere, now and in the future.
 This means that the investments, enterprises, and transactions that make up our local economy are designed around our values.